Contact info: Roy Wilson (631) 831-3992

 This calendar is updated monthly, or more often as shows come in.

-Some recent shows that we were extremely proud of:
+Some recent shows that we are proud of:

-Roy Wilson's Rockabilly Riot @ the Huntington Moose Lodge (next show-Aug 13, 2016)
+Roy Wilson's Rockabilly Riot @ the Huntington Moose Lodge (next show-April 14, 2018)

 Fairport Music Festival